pivotal/docs-tap/getting-started/iterate-new-app-intellij.hbs.md

 > **Important** Use Tilt v0.30.12 or later for the sample application.

-1. Open the Tanzu Java Web App as a project within your IntelliJ IDE by selecting `File` > `Open`, then selecting the Tanzu Java Web App folder and clicking **Open**.
+1. Open the Tanzu Java Web App as a project within your IntelliJ IDE by selecting **File** > **Open**, then selecting the Tanzu Java Web App folder and clicking **Open**.
    If you don't have the Tanzu Java Web App you can obtain it by following the instructions in [Generate a new project using an Application Accelerator](generate-first-app.html), or from the [Application Accelerator Samples](https://github.com/vmware-tanzu/application-accelerator-samples) GitHub page.

-1. Confirm that your current Kubernetes context contains a default namespace.
+2. Confirm that your current Kubernetes context contains a default namespace.
    The Tanzu Panel, found by clicking **Tanzu Panel** at the bottom-left of the IntelliJ window, uses the default namespace associated with your current Kubernetes context to populate the workloads from the cluster.

-   1. Open the Terminal.
-Use the keyboard shortcut (⌃\`), or go to **View** > **Terminal**. <!-- confirm this is a keyboard short cut -->
+   1. Open the Terminal by clicking **View** > **Terminal**.

-   1. Ensure that your current context has a default namespace by running:
+   2. Ensure that your current context has a default namespace by running:

       ```console
       kubectl config get-contexts